powerbot15/TextEffect/README.md

 TextEffect
 ==========

-jQuery plugin to effect text appear in the specified element
+jQuery plugin to make an effect of falling letters in the set of specified selector